0x7ace80/virtualbox_usb_mitm/README.md

   VirtualBox is the only one open source virtual machine with a relatively large user base.
 And it seems like a good candidate for the purpose.

 # VirtualBox compilation setup
 VirtualBox itself is 32bit (althrough it can virtualize 64bit OS).
-So it is realy wisden to use 32bit OS to build VirtualBox, which avoid a lot of anony compatibility issues.
+So it is really wise to use 32bit OS to build VirtualBox, which avoid a lot of annoying compatibility issues.
-VirtualBox can be build under Window, Linux and OSX, but Linux(I use Ubuntu14_32bit in this case) gives you the most convenience way to setup all the libraries VirtualBox needed.
+VirtualBox can be build under Window, Linux and OSX, but Linux (I use Ubuntu14_32bit in this case) gives you the most convenience way to setup all the libraries VirtualBox needed.
 Refer to this link to setup the libraries and build VirtualBox: https://www.virtualbox.org/wiki/Linux%20build%20instructions

 To fetech the source code: